The Glass Road in the Bavarian Forest

 The Glass Street - what you can experience

-In the glassworks you can watch how the glassmakers in the kiln shape balls, glasses and vases from the liquid glass mass.
-It is fascinating with what skill they create shapes and structures that enchant by turning and moving the raw material.
-In the workshops, factories and glass cutting shops, glass artists turn them into very personal works of art.
-To do this, they grind, polish, engrave and gild the blanks that come out of the glass furnace.
-The East Bavarian glassmaking is known for its lead crystal.
-A number of manufacturers have won prizes for it or are even among the leading manufacturers on the world market.
+In the glassworks, you can watch how the glassmakers shape spheres, glasses, and vases from the molten glass in the kiln.
+It's fascinating to see the skill with which they create enchanting shapes and forms by turning and moving the raw material.
+In the workshops, factories, and glass-cutting shops, glass artists turn it into truly personal works of art.
+They grind, polish, engrave, and gild the raw pieces that emerge from the kiln.

 Glassblower at work